laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-The playbook, much like the ones for Filebear and Metricbeat, saved time by not haivng to manually configure the machine.
+No configuration was performed manually, which is advantageous because the playbook, much like the ones for Filebear and Metricbeat, saved time and remove [some] elements of human error.

 The playbook implements the following tasks: